Rough index theory on spaces of polynomial growth and contractibility: Mapping the rough assembly map to homology

 \subsection{Rough character map}

 Let us first quickly recall the definitions of Connes' cyclic homology theory and of the Chern--Connes character maps $K_\ast^\alg(A) \to \HC_\ast(A)$ for $A$ an algebra over $\IC$.
-Introductions to this topic are, e.g., \cite{cuntz_encyc_math_sci} and \cite{loday_cyclic_hom}.
+Introductions to this topic are, e.g., Cuntz \cite{cuntz_encyc_math_sci} and Loday \cite{loday_cyclic_hom}.

 \begin{defn} The \emph{cyclic homology} $\HC_\ast(A)$ is defined as the homology of the complex

 where $\Cl_n(A) = A^{\otimes (n+1)} / (1-\lambda) A^{\otimes (n+1)}$, $\lambda$ is the operator

 and $b$ is the Hochschild operator